Best Air Purifier for Smoke And Odor Removal in 2023

 - UV/ Ultraviolet Germicidal Irradiation Cleaner: UVGI is a common disinfection or sterilizing technology used in many cleaning appliances.
 Instead of using a conventional fan, it uses Ultraviolet light kills to cells through molecules reaction.
 UV light itself can destroy microbes, bacteria, smoke, and odor.
 You can find UV air purifier as a standalone unit or part of the combined filtration.

 - Ionizer: Not to be confused with an ozone generator where we will touch on later.
-Ionizer is a filterless technology that will take down airborne contaminants including smoke.
+An ionizer is a filterless technology that will take down airborne contaminants including smoke.
 By releasing negative ions into the air, the ions will then stick to positive ions particles.
 This causes an increased weight therefore the merged particles will fall to the ground.
 However, ionizer will not eliminate the pollutants, unlike UV light.
-The smoke and odor will still be scattered around the house and can be stir back up in the air.
+The smoke and odor will still be scattered around the house and can be stirred back up in the air.
 It is best to pair ionizer technology with a mechanical filter that will trap the fallen particles.

 - Electrostatic Precipitator: Think about it as an upgraded version to an ionizer with vented collector plates.
 An electrostatic will release millions of negative ions to combine with positive ion particles.
 The heavier particles will drop, a fan will draw it to the charged plates and trap it.
 The entire process is eco-friendly as the plates are washable and reusable for life.
 Keep in mind though the smoke particles from cigar or cigarette might redeposit back to the air during washing.
-It is also less effective than a mechanical air purifier with HEPA and activated carbon filter.
+It is also less effective than an air purifier with HEPA and an activated carbon filter.

 - Ozone Generator/ Ozonator: The only no-no on the list.
 It is once touted the miracle, fast pace odor and germs removal which EPA has disproved.
 It is also falsely advertised as the only device that would kill odors that have stained a household.
 In reality, the strong ozone smell will actually numb our senses thus masking any smoke odors.
 Inhaling to ozone is also extremely detrimental to our health.
 It will lead to choking, thin out lung tissue cells, aggravate asthma, and lung cancer.
 Never buy an ozone generator to get rid of smoke or odor.